 The following is a brief look at some of the concerns and issues facing young throwing athletes:

 This last point requires a longer explanation

-Isolated rotator cuff exercises disregard the role that other muscles play with respect to shoulder stability and movement.
+Isolated rotator cuff exercises disregard the role that other muscles play to shoulder stability and movement.
 The most useful exercises I have found to improve the performance of throwing athletes are ones that integrate all muscle groups responsible for shoulder motion by using functional movement patterns.
 These patterns strengthen the appropriate muscles through the motion in which they will be used.
-More over, the idea that isolation of a muscle is possible is incorrect.
+Moreover, the idea that isolation of a muscle is possible is incorrect.
 Mel Siff said it best - "While a limb is moved, so parts of the body have to be stabilized to allow that movement" (Stiff 1996).

 Proprioceptive Neuromuscular Facilitation as a training tool

-One of the mistakes made with respect to PNF is when it is referred to as a type of stretching.
+One of the mistakes made with PNF is when it is referred to as a type of stretching.
 Misunderstood by most, PNF is a conditioning system, which plays on the neuromuscular processes of the body and involves diagonal movement patterns crossing the sagittal midline.
 Two types of PNF training exist:

 With modified PNF, specific patterns can be trained via external apparatus.
 When I say apparatus, I am referring to items such as pulley systems or other free motion cable devices, which do not lock the body into either false stability (i.e. sitting on a machine) or predetermined patterns of movement.
 The concepts and adequate implementation associated with PNF training are highly involved.

 This article touched on only a few specific issues relating to PNF techniques as a means of outlining why proposed isolated shoulder exercises for throwing athletes may not be the most optimal option for shoulder safety and performance.

 If you quote information from this page in your work, then the reference for this page is: